aitrenches/test-repo/docs/13th-may-agenda.md

 2. **DF Book MkDocs & Documentation Updates (10 minutes)**
    Progress updates on MkDocs editing and restructuring.
-   New DF-Books needs proof reading
+   New DF-Books needs proof reading.
    TOBIAS: Include the OpenProject for task logging on Review Circle’s MkDocs website.
-   Include other wallet options asides Eternl
+   Include other wallet options asides Eternl.
    Review any feedback or contributions received since the last meeting.
    Continue planning for:
    - Who will update Circle content on MkDocs (us vs. individual Circles).